rakudo-p5/v5/STATUS.md

 Nominal type check failed for parameter ''; expected Any but got Mu instead
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>bigmem/vec.v5</td><td>1</td><td>6</td><td>0</td><td>0</td><td>7</td></tr>
-        <tr><td colspan='5'>use of uninitialized value of type Any in numeric context  in block  at t/spec/bigmem/vec.v5:14
+        <tr><td colspan='5'>use of uninitialized value of type Any in numeric context  in block  at t/spec/bigmem/vec.v5:13

-use of uninitialized value of type Any in numeric context  in sub skip_rest at lib/Test.pm:134

 use of uninitialized value of type Any in numeric context  in sub skip_rest at lib/Test.pm:134